qwaaantex/HeightRecognitizion/README.md

 ### **HeightRecognitizion**

-# How to use?
+# How to use it?
-> It's easy, you need install code.
-Press "code", next click "Download Zip", next you need open "HeightRecognitizion.exe"
+> It's simple!
+You need to:
+> 1. Click the "Code"
+button > 2.
+Select "Download Zip"
+> 3. Run "HeightRecognitizion.exe "

 # What is it for?
-> Perhaps the application is not very useful, but you must agree, it is very interesting to find out your approximate height!
-The algorithm of the application is not very complicated, but for maximum accuracy I will continue to develop it, so I hope that you will like it!
+> The application allows you to approximately determine your height.
+> The algorithm is still imperfect, but I continue to develop it.
+> I will be glad to hear your feedback and suggestions for improvement!

+# Features
+- Simple interface
+- Rapid growth detection
+- Constant updating of the algorithm

+# System requirements
+- Windows 10/11
+- Webcam
+- .NET Framework

+# Development plans
+- Increased accuracy
+- Adding new algorithms
+- Cross-platform